 - Tech prowess: Efficient mining and production of rare-earth elements require companies to have state-of-the-art technology.
 So, we preferred companies that have adopted the latest technological developments in the field and/or have partnerships with leading tech companies.

-- Dividend: Though we did consider companies that pay no dividend or don’t regularly pay dividends, preference was given to stocks with regular dividends and higher payout ratio.
+- Dividend: Though we did consider companies that pay no dividend or don’t regularly pay dividends, We have goiven preference to stocks with regular dividends and higher payout ratio.
 A company that regularly pays dividends is considered to be more investor-friendly.